 - Monitor vital signs; capillary refill; peripheral pulses (invasive monitoring may be necessary for severe burns)

-Helps determine if fluid replacement is needed and monitor tissue perfusion
+Helps determine if a fluid replacement is needed and monitor tissue perfusion

 - Auscultate breath sounds